 The process for obtaining a Cash-Out refinance looks similar to the process for getting a VA purchase loan, from credit benchmarks and underwriting to the VA appraisal and more.
 This refinance is the only way for VA homeowners to extract cash from equity using the VA loan benefits.

-There are also some key differences between the VA Cash-Out refinance and the VA Interest Rate Reduction Refinance Loan (IRRRL) when it comes to things like occupancy, closing costs and seasoning periods.
+There are also some key differences between the VA Cash-Out refinance and the VA Interest Rate Reduction Refinance Loan (IRRRL) when it comes to things like occupancy and closing costs and more.

 VA Cash-Out Underwriting & Appraisal

 Lenders will document credit, income, employment and assets for borrowers seeking a Cash-Out refinance.
 Guidelines and requirements can vary by lender when it comes to things like minimum credit score, maximum debt-to-income ratio, derogatory credit and more.